Community , Charity, Sustainability & Green Policy

 In memory of Neils parents Danny and May.
 May succumbed to Alzheimer’s at 77 after a 17 year struggle with the disease.
 Danny died of Vascular Dementia at the age of 82 3 years later having spent 15 years of his life devotedly caring for May.
 Donation to date (May 2017) £432.00.

 Macmillan Cancer Support

-Also a donation of one night’s B & B in the Workshop and a 3 course meal for 2 to a silent auction at York Racecourse in aid of Macmillan.
-13th June 2015.
+Also an annual donation of one night’s B & B in the Workshop and a 3 course meal for 2 to a silent auction at York Racecourse in aid of Macmillan.